canonical/rockcraft/docs/tutorial/flask.rst

 You'll verify that the new Flask rock is now approximately **30% smaller** in size!
 And that's just because of the simple change of ``base``.

 And the functionality is still the same.
-As before, you can confirm this by running the rock with Docker
+As before, we can confirm this by running the rock with Docker

 .. literalinclude:: code/flask/task.yaml